 In countries where data caps on mobile plans are a thing, users are thirsty for free Wi-Fi.
 And even on semi-trusted networks, there might be a need to access company-only services.
 With Miradore Mobility Management, things like Wi-Fi passwords and VPN profiles are easy to distribute widely, without physically touching the phones.

-Several of our customer success stories cite our easy remote onboarding as a win and time saver in their IT workflows.
+Several of our customers success stories cite our easy remote onboarding as a win and time saver in their IT workflows.
 By taking network settings in your own hands, good network hygiene and segmentation becomes attainable for IT.

 This document is not a complete guide to reaching compliance GDPR.
 In fact, it’s unlikely anyone could give binding, yet quick advice on achieving compliance.
-Please seek legal counsel and specific technical expertise to learn the best ways to comply in your case.
+Please seek legal counsel and specific technical expertise to learn the best ways to comply with your case.